ianrmurphy/oscc_wiki/API.md

 # OSCC API

-OSCC's API is the entry point for your application's communication with the various on-vehicle modules.
-You can utilize the provided functions to perform the following operations:
+OSCC's API is the entry point for your application's communication with various on-vehicle modules.
+By utilizing the provided functions, you can perform the following operations:

-* sending control commands to the vehicle
+* Send control commands to the vehicle
-* receiving reports on each OSCC module's state
+* Receive reports on each OSCC module's state
-* obtaining control messages from the vehicle's OBD-II CAN network
+* Obtain control messages from the vehicle's OBD-II CAN network
-* opening and closing CAN communications with the modules
+* Open and close CAN communications with the modules
-* enabling and disabling the system
+* Enable and disable the system

-The API uses a callback-based approach to provide asynchronous, interrupt-driven I/O, enabling you to decide how to handle new information upon receiving reports.
+The API uses a callback-based approach to provide asynchronous, interrupt-driven I/O, allowing you to decide how to handle new information after receiving reports.
 Using OSCC through the API also allows you to send commands to the vehicle while still ensuring that safe values are being calculated before being written to the various vehicle ECUs.
 Working with the API is the **safest and most modular way** of using OSCC in your own software.

 ## Function Overview